Program The Ah Capacity

 “Preliminary results agree well with established general understanding that the charge efficiency of flooded lead-antimony batteries declines with increasing state-of-charge, and that charge efficiency is a non-linear function of battery state-of-charge.
 These tests indicate that from zero SOC to 84% SOC the average overall battery charging efficiency is 91%, and that the incremental battery charging efficiency from 79% to 84% is only 55%.”

-Think about that statement and how a single number charge efficiency could impact your bank if you shallow cycled it in the top 30% of the SOC range.
+Think about that statement and how a single number charge efficiency could impact your bank if you shallow cycled it in the top 30% of the SOC range or routinely cycled in the most efficient range from 50% to 80%SOC.
+The charge efficiency algorithm in many Ah counters was designed with a 100% re-charge in mind not PSOC cycling as we do on boats.

 This PC screen represents the Peukert’s Compensation for the Victron BMV-602.
 Here it’s set for 1.12 or the proper factory suggested setting for a Lifeline AGM battery.